Kometa-Team/ImageMaid/README.md

 This image shows which photos would be removed.
 Red is removed, Green is kept because it is the actively selected poster.
 The other two come standard from Plex when the posters are retrieved so the script will not touch those either:

-## Installing Plex Image Cleanup
+## Installing ImageMaid

-Generally, Plex Image Cleanup can be installed in one of two ways:
+Generally, ImageMaid can be installed in one of two ways:

 1. Running on a system as a Python script [we will refer to this as a "local" install]
 2. Running as a Docker container